Rescission Of Federal-Aid Apportionments

 Office of Primary Interest

 What is the purpose of this Notice?
-This Notice is to notify the States that $1,999,999,000 of unobligated Federal-aid highway funds apportioned to States are hereby rescinded as required by the Department of Transportation Appropriations Act, 2006, Public Law (Pub.
-L. No.) 109-115.
+This Notice is to notify the States that $3,471,582,000 of unobligated Federal-aid highway funds apportioned to States are hereby rescinded as required by Division B, Title 1, Chapter 10 of the Continuing Appropriations Resolution, 2007, Public Law (Pub.
+L. No.) 110-5.

-The rescission is being applied proportionately to States based upon the fiscal year (FY) 2006 apportionments to the States for the core apportioned programs excluding the Highway Safety Improvement Program.
-Table 1 shows each State's share of the total rescinded amount based upon FY 2006 apportionments for the Interstate Maintenance (IM), National Highway System (NHS), Bridge, Surface Transportation Program (STP) and Congestion Mitigation and Air Quality Improvement (CMAQ) programs, inclusive of funds programmatically distributed from Equity Bonus but excluding funds set aside for State Planning and Research and after application of penalties pursuant to section 154 of title 23, U.S.C., (Open Container Requirements), and section 164 of title 23, U.S.C., (Minimum Penalties for Repeat Offenders for Driving While Intoxicated or Driving Under the Influence), which are separate from, but impact the core programs by operation of law.
+The rescission is being applied proportionately to States based upon the fiscal year (FY) 2007 apportionments to the States for the core apportioned programs excluding the Highway Safety Improvement Program.
+Table 1 shows each State's share of the total rescinded amount based upon FY 2007 apportionments for the Interstate Maintenance (IM), National Highway System (NHS), Bridge, Surface Transportation Program (STP) and Congestion Mitigation and Air Quality Improvement (CMAQ) programs, inclusive of funds programmatically distributed from Equity Bonus and Revenue Aligned Budget Authority, but excluding funds set aside for State Planning and Research and after application of penalties pursuant to Section 154 of Title 23, U.S.C., (Open Container Requirements), and Section 164 of Title 23, U.S.C., (Minimum Penalties for Repeat Offenders for Driving While Intoxicated or Driving Under the Influence), which are separate from, but impact the core programs by operation of law.

-The rescissions may be taken from any unobligated funds apportioned under chapter 1 of title 23, including apportionment categories authorized prior to the Transportation Efficiency Act of the 21st Century, Pub.
-L. No., 105-178 as amended by the Surface Transportation Extension Act, 2004, Part V, Pub.
+The rescissions may be taken from any unobligated funds apportioned under Chapter 1 of Title 23, including apportionment categories authorized prior to the Transportation Equity Act for the 21st Century, Pub.
+L. No., 105-178, as amended by the Surface Transportation Extension Act, 2004, Part V, Pub.
 L. No. 108-310.
 These categories include IM, NHS, STP, CMAQ, Bridge, Recreational Trails, Minimum Guarantee, Minimum Allocation, Interstate Construction, Interstate Substitution, Consolidated Primary, Rural Secondary, and Urban System.

 States are encouraged to review projects funded from the older apportionment categories to determine if any of the funds can be deobligated and applied to the rescission.
 The States should ensure that a sufficient amount of unobligated funds is available within each program and category selected to bear the rescission.
-For guidance, refer to FMIS reports M28 and W10 to assist in determining the program code(s), prior fiscal years and amount to be deobligated and applied to the rescission.
-Once the program code(s), fiscal years and amount have been determined and submitted to the Budget Division, no obligations should be incurred by the State on the amounts identified to be rescinded.
+For guidance, refer to Fiscal Management Information System (FMIS) reports M28 and W10 to assist in determining the program code(s), prior fiscal years, and amount to be deobligated and applied to the rescission.
+Once the program code(s), fiscal years, and amount have been determined and submitted to the Federal Highway Administration's (FHWA) Budget Division, no obligations should be incurred by the State on the amounts identified to be rescinded.

 What action is required?
-Division Administrators should ensure that this Notice is provided to State departments of transportation.
+Division Administrators should ensure that copies of this Notice are provided to the State departments of transportation.

 J. Richard Capka